 To apply these real-valued boundary conditions, we model two identical unit cells, with the same mesh, in the same simulation but not physically connected.
 One unit cell represents the real part of the displacements, while the other represents the imaginary part of the displacements; see Figure 3.
 The Bloch-periodic boundary conditions are then reduced to displacement couplings between pairs of nodes on the two different meshes, which are easily implemented in commercial finite elements packages.

-3
+Figure 3 Schematics of the FEA implementation of the Bloch-periodic boundary conditions applied to calculate the band structure of the proposed metamaterial.
+Two separate FEA models capture the real and imaginary components of the displacement, connected by conditions at the nodes depicted in red.

 A consequence of duplicating the model, separating for the real and imaginary values of the displacements, is that each eigenfrequency will have two symmetric eigenmodes, so the actual eigenmode is Ureal+i*Uimaginary.

-To calculate the dispersion relation for a periodic material, like a square honeycomb, we solved the eigenvalue problem detailed above with the finite elements package Ansys.
-The eigenfrequency solver was usedis Subspace.
-The k vector was swept along the boundaries of the triangular region embedded in the Brillouin cell (Figure 4), that is:
+To calculate the dispersion relation for a periodic material, like a square honeycomb, we solve the eigenvalue problem detailed above with the finite elements package Ansys.
+The eigenfrequency solver is used.
+The analysis type is Modal, and the mode extraction method is Subspace.
+The k vector is swept along the boundaries of the triangular region embedded in the Brillouin cell (Figure 4), that is:

 From to